telerik/maui-docs/knowledge-base/entry-visual-states.md

 ---
-title: Set the Visual States in the RadEntry control
+title: Set the Visual States of the Entry
-page_title: Entry Visual States - .NET MAUI Knowledge Base
+page_title: Configure the Visual States of the Entry Component - .NET MAUI Knowledge Base
-description: Learn how to set a Telerik UI for .NET MAUI Entry Visual States
+description: Learn how to define the visual states of the Telerik UI for .NET MAUI Entry control.
 type: how-to
 slug: entry-visual-states
 tags: maui, entry, visual states, .net maui entry, focused, normal, disabled, hover